ippontech/blog-usa/posts/setting-up-a-shared-library-and-seed-job-in-jenkins-2.md

 ## Goal 3
-Now that Jenkins is ready to onboard our JHipster microservices, we will configure a Jenkinsfile that tells Jenkins to use the Shared Library.
+In order for our microservices to execute in Jenkins, we need a Jenkinsfile.
+Since we will be setitng up all of our stages in a Shared Library, we need to set up groovy script our microservices need to point to when Jenkins loads up the service.

 ### Adding the `jenkinsJob.groovy` file
 We need to have an entry point for the `Jenkinsfile` in our JHipster microservices to access our Shared Library.